jda5/luinc-pong/README.md

 # Table Tennis Leaderboard 🏓

-A leaderboard for our office table tennis games
+An Elo leaderboard for our office table tennis games.